Teh Tarik (Pulled tea) - A comfort afternoon tea

-The calories rich but tasty teh tarik (or teh tarek) or pulled tea is a unique milk or 'sarabat' tea found in Malaysia and Singapore.
-It is made of black tea in combination with condensed milk, and tossing or dragging (tarik) the tea from one container to another at a height.
+The calories rich but tasty teh tarik (or spelled as teh tarek) or pulled tea is a unique milk tea found in Malaysia and Singapore.
+It is made of black tea in combination with sweetened condensed milk (or evaporated milk for less sweetness, and tossing or dragging (tarik) the tea from one container to another at a height to create a frothy effect.
 This tea is usually drank while having roti prata.
-Well you can drink it with about any snacks or dishes or you can just sip it on its own.
-There is also teh masala or spice tea, but for the locals here we tend to stick with either teh tarik or teh halia.
+Well you can drink it with about any snacks or dishes or you can just sip it on its own as the teh tarik is like a dessert beverage by itself, full if sweetness from the condensed milk and sugar.

 Teh tarik seller |

-The top photo shows teh tarek is done.
+The top photo shows how teh tarek is done.
 This photo is taken at the teh tarek roadside stall at Lau Pa Sat.
 Lau Pa Sat is an iconic hawker centre built a century ago and located in the heart of financial business district near Raffles Place MRT station.

 During the evenings, you can find road-side stalls selling skewered meat satay.
 And this teh tarek stall is the one and only teh tarek stall there, as iconic as the hawker centre.
 Post note: I noticed this stall is now operated by another drink seller.
 Well, there goes history.